zetatez/evolving/README.md

 A brief **tutorial** can be found at [***wik***i](https://github.com/zetatez/evolving/wiki).

 ## For more information
 - Hints:
     - You need to log in broker and bank account manually at least once.
     - If you want to use the email notification module, you need to register a 163 email account.
     - Technically, there is no restriction on brokers, but I didn't develop it all.
-If you don't find the broker you want, please contact me at zetatez@icloud.com.
-        Or you can make a little change to the `asloginBroker` of the script [*ascmd.py*](https://github.com/zetatez/evolving/blob/main/evolving/ascmds.py) file and `python setup.py install` again.
+If you don't find the broker you want, you can make a little change to the `asloginBroker` of script [*ascmd.py*](https://github.com/zetatez/evolving/blob/main/evolving/ascmds.py).

         Up to now, The supported brokers are
         - <broker_code>ZXZQ</broker_code>       -- 中信证券